cny123222/Perceptual-IQA-CS3324/COMPLETE_ABLATION_PLAN.md

 | **C1: Alpha=0.3** | Base + Att + α=0.3 | **0.9303** | **0.9435** | -0.0040 | α too low |
 | **D1: Weak Reg** | Weak regularization | ? | ? | ? | Reg sensitivity |
 | **D3: Lower LR** | LR=2.5e-6 | ? | ? | ? | LR sensitivity |

+**Note**: All results are from Round 1 for fair comparison.
+Some experiments ran multiple rounds, but only Round 1 is used here.

 ---